RRZE-HPC/MD-Bench/log/RR/logbook_RR.md

 TOTAL 9.30s FORCE 4.81s NEIGH 4.25s REST 0.24s
 ```

-This confirms our hypothesis, in this case the force computation in the most expensive part.
+This confirms our hypothesis, in this case the force computation is the most expensive part.
 However, this can change according to the rebuild frequency and force-field used in the simulation.
-Besides, optimizing the force computation will turn the neighbor list creation to consume a bigger fraction of the overall time, hence both stages should be considered and properly optimized for efficient MD simulations.
+Also, optimizing the force computation will turn the neighbor list creation to consume a bigger fraction of the overall time, hence both stages should be considered and properly optimized for efficient MD simulations.

 <!-----------------------------------------------------------------------------
 Perform a static code review.